Genty83/My-Fitness/README.md

 ## Acknowledgements

-* My partner, for her unconditional love, help and continued support through the whole course.
+* My wife, for her unconditional love, help and continued support through the whole course.
 Without you I wouldn't been able to make this happen.

-* My friend, Miguel, for being always there to help, no matter what time of the day.

 * My tutor, Marcel, for his invaluable support, feedback and guidance through the whole process.